Prepare Your Files

 Foil Stamping Preparation

 For the foil stamping we will need a vector based PDF or EPS file.
 Please outline your text and/or graphics before exporting to PDF or EPS.
 All type and graphic elements should be set to the actual size desired, and should be black on a white background.
 Do not make an effort to represent a foil color when creating the file.

 Foil dies to be used on the front or back of a book cover can be up to 5” x 12”.
-Please note that foil stamping does not do a good job filling in large areas.

 If your cover’s foil stamping design will not fit on a single die, it may be necessary to use two dies which will add cost to your book order.